qwo/blog/content/2018/gcp-architecture.md

 ### Data Engineer

-Goal: Assessing tradeoffs revolving around processing, analyzing, and storing data on Google Cloud Platform.
+Goal: Assess tradeoffs revolving around processing, analyzing, and storing data on Google Cloud Platform.

 - Focus on using Dataflow vs Dataproc
 - Focus on different data retention strategies and trade-offs